Create an Ubuntu Core image¶

 Note

-Dedicated Snap Store configuration contains information relating to the specific configuration of your Dedicated Snap Store.
+Check Dedicated Snap Store configuration for information relating to the specific configuration for your Dedicated Snap Store.

 Warning

-To validate that the store was provisioned correctly, and that you are able to access it, we recommend creating and booting an Ubuntu Core image on amd64.
+To validate that the store was provisioned correctly and that you are able to access it, we recommend creating and booting an Ubuntu Core image for amd64.

 Creating the gadget snap¶

-To build a custom gadget snap, we start by selecting a suitable candidate from the Canonical supported gadgets and see follow the instructions on gadget building.
+To build a custom gadget snap, we start by selecting a suitable candidate from the Canonical supported gadgets.
+For detailed instructions, see here.

-For this particular case, validating the initial store setup, let’s use the pc-amd64-gadget
+For this specific case of validating the initial store setup, let’s use the 64-bit PC Gadget Snap.

 sudo apt update